The difference between vision and expectations

 Vision vs expectation

-If you’re planning a change, and thinking about how to share a compelling picture of the future here are five ways that I think visions are different from expectations:
+If you’re planning a change, and thinking about how to share a compelling picture of the future here are five points on the difference between vision and expectations:

 Expectations are things you hold on to – and feel more fixed so don’t allow easily for change.